 We do not have special rates for any other demographic group, such as seniors.

-Day-use parking permits are needed at 26 parks.
+Day-use parking permits are needed at 25 parks.
 They’re are available by phone at (800) 551-6949, and from state park offices and vendors statewide.
 You can buy a 12-month permit, a 24-month permit or a one-day permit.
-More info at day-use permits
+More info at day-use parking permits

 An Oregon State Parks gift certificate is a perfect present.
 Gift certificates are available from the State Park Information Center, 800-551-6949.
 Visa and MasterCard are accepted.

 Call the park (or the nearest park to the beach location) to discuss your plans, possible permits, fees and insurance requirements.
+You may also call the Information Line at 800-551-6949 and ask for the phone number of the nearest park.
 Depending on the event, you may need a special use permit for non-traditional activities.
 A non-traditional activity is an activity, gathering or use of park properties, ocean shore or other recreational area that is not defined in park area rules and regulations.
 Some examples are: